partrickJhonson/beef/How-BeEF-Works.md

 [[/Images/Pattern1.png|align=center]]

 This is the most basic usage pattern for BeEF.
-An attacker simply need run up BeEF (`beef.rb`) and login directly to the UI.
-From here the attacker can see which hooked browsers are online and which are offline, all information collected about/from a particular hooked browser, and run exploits against online hooked browsers.
+An attacker simply starts up BeEF (`beef.rb`) and login directly to the UI.
+From here the attacker can see which hooked browsers are online and which are offline, all information collected about/from a particular hooked browser and run exploits against online hooked browsers.

 ***
 [[Previous|Introducing-BeEF]] | [[Next|Installation]]